FREVA-CLINT/climatereconstructionAI/README.md

 ## Example

 An example can be found in the directory `demo`.
-The instructions to perform the example is given in the README.md file.
+The instructions to run the example are given in the README.md file.

 ## License